Arizona vs. Florida Atlantic: Sportsbook promo codes, odds, spread, over/under - December 23

 - Odds to win the national championship: +5000

-- The Owls have the same odds to win the national championship now, from +5000 at the beginning of the season to +5000.
+- Oddsmakers have made the Owls' national championship odds the same now (+5000) compared to the start of the season (+5000).

-- Florida Atlantic has a 2% chance of winning the national championship, based on its moneyline odds.
+- The implied probability of Florida Atlantic winning the national championship, based on its +5000 moneyline odds, is 2%.

 Check out all the futures bets available at BetMGM!